 You can store the sweet potato mash in your freezer for up to 6 months.
 When reheating from frozen, thaw the mashed sweet potatoes in the fridge overnight.

-If you find it a little too dry add a little butter or splash of milk to make it into a creamy mash again.
+If you find it a little too dry, add a little butter or a splash of milk to make it into a creamy mash again.

 If You Love This Recipe, Try These!

-- Honey Roasted Sweet Potatoes - reader favorite
+- Honey Roasted Sweet Potatoes - a reader favorite

 - Mushroom Pie - this recipe will be on our Thanksgiving table this year